 Content of dryadMDSyt1action1.tar.gz

 These data sets contain files associated with all-atom molecular dynamics simulations of the neurotransmitter release machinery between a flat bilayer and a vesicle.
 The simulations were performed with gromacs.
-Each directory corresponds to one simulation as described briefly below and in more detail in the reference associated with this deposition (see the results part, figure legends and Table S1 of the reference).
+Each directory corresponds to one simulation as described briefly below and in more detail in the references associated with this deposition (see the results parts, figure legends and Tables of these references).

 cac2absc: four trans-SNARE complexes zippered to distinct extents at the C-terminus, bridging a vesicle and a flat bilayer, and including four synaptotagmin-1 C2AB molecules bound to five Ca2+ ions each and interspersed between the SNARE complexes to investigate whether the synaptotagmin-1 C2 domains spontaneously insert into the bilayers, perturb or bridge the bilayers, and perhaps even initiate membrane fusion